Chicken Andouille Sausage Gumbo #glutenfree #caseinfree

 The first time I fell in love with chicken andouille sausage gumbo was in NOLA at The Gumbo Shop in the French Quarter.
 And every time I visited New Orleans, I would take whoever I was with, however hungover we might be, to stand in a long line just to get some of that amazing gumbo!
 And the warm bread pudding with whiskey sauce is pretty decadently amazing, too (but not gluten free).

 So you can only imagine my extreme joy when The Gumbo Shop published a cookbook with the recipe for their fabulous chicken andouille sausage gumbo!
 And so I’ve made it over and over and over again since I bought the cookbook in October of 2010.
 Yes, I really do love this gumbo!

-I’ve tried to make a roux with butter (pre-casein/dairy free days), coconut oil, ghee and olive oil.
-All work perfectly well as the fat but I prefer using high quality EVOO/ghee or coconut oil/ghee mixture.
+I’ve tried to make a roux with butter (pre-casein/dairy free days), coconut oil, ghee, avocado oil and olive oil.
 I used certified gluten free oat flour the first time I made it and really liked the outcome so I didn’t try any other gluten free flours.
 But almost any gluten free flour should work.
 I usually avoid flours that contain xanthan gum.

 Now this recipe takes a lot of prep and work but it is worth it!
 I make a huge batch and freeze most of it for lunches.
 I find that it works even better than chicken soup when my allergies get a little out of control or I feel under the weather.
 It has magical healing powers.